rhietala/rhietala.github.io/_posts/2016-09-20-rrdtool-as-timeseries-datastore-for-sensor-data.md

-Current stable RRDtool version 1.6.0 supports giving these time arguments with easier syntax so that you don't have to calculate for example how many 10-minute periods are in 10 years.
+Current stable RRDtool version 1.6.0 supports giving these time arguments with easier syntax so that you don't have to calculate for example how many 10-minute periods there are in 10 years.
 Unfortunately Raspbian Jessie has version 1.4.8 which doesn't.

 ### Reading temperature sensor data with Python